bhpiamnothing/ThreatIntel-Andro-Dataset/README.md

 # ThreatIntel-Andro: Expert-Verified Benchmarking for Robust Android Malware Research

 ## Overview
-This repository accompanies the research paper *"Your Dataset May Not Be Reliable: Expert-Verified Benchmarking for Robust Android Malware Research"*.
+This repository accompanies the research paper *"hreatIntel-Andro: Expert-Verified Benchmarking for Robust Android Malware Research"*.
 We present **ThreatIntel-Andro**, an Android malware dataset grounded in real-world security industry expertise.

 ThreatIntel-Andro is constructed by systematically collecting and analyzing professional threat reports published by leading cybersecurity vendors since 2016.
 From these reports, we extract **expert-validated indicators of compromise (IoCs)**—primarily file hashes and their associated malware family attributions.
 The final dataset comprises **5,123 malware samples** spanning **146 distinct malware families**.

 All samples are retrieved from the [Koodous](https://koodous.com/) repository and temporally anchored using key metadata such as first submission dates, ensuring both timeliness and long-term research value.

+### Long-Term Maintenance and Open Collaboration
+ThreatIntel-Andro is designed as a **long-term, openly maintained dataset** for the Android security research community.
+In future work, we plan to continuously expand the dataset with newly reported malware samples and refine family annotations based on evolving threat landscapes.
+We welcome **feedback and suggestions** from researchers in the field of Android malware detection to help improve the quality, coverage, and usability of the dataset.

+### Request Access to the Dataset
+Due to legal and ethical considerations regarding malware distribution, full access to the ThreatIntel-Andro dataset is granted on a **research-purpose basis**.

+If you would like to access the dataset, please send an email to: **[bai931214@tju.edu.cn](mailto:bai931214@tju.edu.cn)**

+To ensure responsible usage, all requests will be **manually reviewed**.
+Please include the following information in your email:
+- The intended **purpose** of using the dataset
+- Your background in **Android security or malware research** (if applicable)
+- A link to your **recent publications**, **Google Scholar profile**, or personal research webpage
+- If you are a student, please include a link to your **advisor’s academic profile**

+We appreciate your cooperation and look forward to fostering collaborative, ethical research in the Android security community.

 ---